Its-donkey/live-stream-alerts/README.md

   - `callback` is pinned to `https://sharpen.live/alert`.
   - `mode` is forced to `"subscribe"`.
   - `leaseSeconds` falls back to `864000` (10 days) when omitted.
 - **Response:** Mirrors the upstream hub's status code, headers, and body.
 When the hub omits a body, the handler writes the upstream status text.

+### POST `/api/youtube/unsubscribe`
+- **Purpose:** Sends an unsubscribe request to YouTube's hub so the callback stops receiving push notifications for the provided topic.
+- **Request body:** Matches `POST /api/youtube/subscribe`; only `topic` is required and defaults mirror the subscribe handler.
+- **Response:** Mirrors the upstream hub's status code, headers, and body.
+When the hub omits a body, the handler writes the upstream status text.

 ### POST `/api/youtube/channel`